 “My happiest memory of Italy 1990 is celebrating after saving Serena’s penalty in the semi-final.
 It was just an expression of how this wonderful game can make you feel: me running around in a stadium that had fallen silent and hearing nothing but the shouts of my team-mates.
 It was like saving a penalty from my childhood friend El Gordo Mario on a pitch in my hometown of Lima.
-That’s what came to my mind, though the stakes were much, much higher in Italy,” Argentina goalkeeper Sergio Goycochea.
+That’s what came to my mind, though the stakes were much, much higher in Italy."

 “We know we did everything we could to reach the Final.
 It was close game, a tough game, not easy at all.
 Argentina played better than usual.
-Overall I think we might have deserved a little more, but that’s football,” Italy coach Azeglio Vicini.
+Overall I think we might have deserved a little more, but that’s football."

 What happened next?

 Italy recovered from their heartbreak to shade England 2-1 in the match for third place, a game in which Schillaci once again scored, the Italian striker thus ending the tournament as its top scorer.
-This Italy side would form the core of the team that went on to reach the Final of the 1994 FIFA World Cup USA™, where they lost on penalties to Brazil.
+This Italy side would form the core of the team that went on to reach the USA 1994 Final, where they lost on penalties to Brazil.